- Intake: 8

 - Faculty website: www.hist.cam.ac.uk

 The History course at Cambridge covers every period of history from the most ancient to the most modern and ranges geographically from Britain, Ireland and the continent of Europe to America, Africa and Asia.
 Cambridge has long enjoyed a distinguished reputation in the field of political history and it has also played a leading role in the development of social and economic history.
-More recently it has become a major center for the study of intellectual history.
-The undergraduate course is divided into two parts and is designed to make the most of to enable students to develop their own special interests as they move through each of the three years.
+More recently it has become a major centre for the study of intellectual history.
+The undergraduate course is divided into two parts and is designed to enable students to develop their own special interests as they move through each of the three years.

 History at Queens’

 You will be required to take an at interview assessment.
 You will also be requested to provide two marked essays following your application.
-Candidates have two interviews.
-One of them will be a discussion of some historical sources which you will be given to look at and think about prior to the interview.
+Candidates have one or two interviews.
+There may be discussion of some historical sources which you will be given to look at and think about prior to the interview.